 If you want to really save money while visiting Mexico, avoid coming here during peak season (November – March) when accommodation prices can skyrocket (especially in December) and many of the best places are booked out.

-Oh yes, whether you love it or hate it, and even if you do love it you probably also hate it, India is one of the most exhilarating travel destinations on earth.
 Chaotic and tranquil.
-Pristine and filthy.
-Friendly and furious.
-Free and frustrating.
+Pristine and dirty.
+Friendly and frustrating.
 India is the epitome of all the oxymoronic experiences that make travel so amazing.

-Last time we were in, I purchased the cheapest (yet filling) meal I’ve ever had while travelling.
-20 cents bought me a pile of puris (fluffy fried bread) and two different types of curries served to me from a street cart.
+The last time we were in India, I purchased the cheapest (yet filling) meal I’ve ever had while travelling.
+Just 20 cents bought me a pile of puris (fluffy fried bread) and two different types of curries served to me from a street cart.
 The meal was delicious and completely filled me up… amazing.

-Depending on what class of train and bus you take, getting around India can be unbelievably affordable, with a train from Mumbai to Kolkata covering 1,968 km and taking over 30 hours costs just $11!
+Depending on what class of train and bus you take, getting around India can be done on a budget, with a train from Mumbai to Kolkata covering 1,968 km and taking over 30 hours costing around $10!

-After backpacking Colombia in late 2016, it quickly set itself amongst our favourite countries we’ve ever been to.
-Friendly people, incredibly pristine and lush jungles, stunning Spanish colonial cities and breathtaking beaches, Colombia is a traveler’s dream.
+After backpacking Colombia a few years ago, it quickly set itself amongst our favourite countries we’ve ever been to.
+With friendly people, incredibly pristine and lush jungles, stunning Spanish colonial cities and breathtaking beaches, Colombia is a traveller’s dream.

 The Colombian peso saw a massive drop in recent years which unfortunately isn’t good for local economies and Colombians looking to travel, but it does give budget travellers an added incentive to visit this incredible country.